 “I knew it was a natural wine, the nose was like an unkempt stable and the palate was all gas and vinegar…” Have you ever heard this kind of talk from wine lovers?
 Are natural wines more delicate than others, or are they simply more susceptible to deviations that sometimes lead them directly down the drain?

 Before we look into these potential deviations, let’s quickly review the definition of natural wine and how it relates to the aforementioned faults.
 For many wine lovers, it’s essentially a sulphur-free wine.
 As a matter of fact, it’s much more intricate, given that there isn’t a definitive official definition of what constitutes a natural wine.
 Unlike with an AOC wine, there are no specifications recognised by the authorities.
 According to the Syndicat de Défense des Vins Nature’L association, which is arguably the most representative source of this loosely organised movement, for a wine to be considered natural, it must be produced from certified organic (or biodynamic) grapes, harvested by hand, fermented with native yeasts, vinified with no added inputs, no recourse to harsh and restrictive physical techniques (reverse osmosis, flash-pasteurisation, tangential filtration, thermovinification…).
-Sulphur is prohibited during the vinification process but is authorised during bottling provided it is kept below 30 mg/l in total.
-For further information on natural wines, read our article Natural wine: A passing trend or lasting phenomenon?.
+Sulphur is prohibited during the vinification process but is authorised during bottling provided it is kept below 40 mg/L in total.
+While spotting a natural wine may not always be easy, the ‘Vin méthode nature’ label (wine made using a natural method) has existed in France since 2019.

 Wine oxidation and how to recognise it